 Certain clubs, organizations, and performing groups will hold elections for student officers.
-These groups include: Beta, FFA, Student Council, Class officers, National Honor Society, and any other group/ organization approved by the campus principal.
+These groups include: FFA, Spanish Club, HOSA, NHS, Student Council, etc.

 Fees (All Grade Levels)

 Basic educational program materials are provided at no charge to a student.
 However, a student is expected to provide his or her own supplies, such as pencils, paper, erasers, and notebooks.
 A student may also be required to pay certain other costs, fees, or deposits, including: